 This is one of the most recognizable Munich breweries, whose name translates as “Lion’s Brew,” exemplifying traditional Bavarian brewing.
 From its beginnings as a humble Munich brewery, it has used only barley malt, hops, water, and yeast, strictly adhering to the German Beer Purity Law (Reinheitsgebot).
 Over time, the brewery has grown into a global brand known for traditional German varieties such as “Munich Lager,” “Original,” and “Premium Pils.”
 These varieties maintain the clean and crisp taste that has made Bavarian beer renowned internationally.

-The original fresco illustrates the sixth chapter of the Book of Daniel, where the biblical hero was thrown to the lions for praying to the God of Israel.
-The brewery logo does not have any of this – it contains only a lion, designed in a coat of arms style.
+The original fresco depicts the sixth chapter of the Book of Daniel, in which the biblical hero was thrown to the lions for praying to the God of Israel.
+The brewery logo does not have any of this; it contains only a lion, designed in a coat-of-arms style.
 The animal is shown in profile and stands on its hind legs.
 Its long red tongue is stretched forward, and two tails with tassels at the ends are intertwined.
-The artists detailed the claws and mane by heraldic traditions.
+The artists detailed the claws and mane in accordance with heraldic traditions.

 The lion is inside a blue oval rectangle with a golden border.
-At the bottom, the word “LÖWENBRÄU” is written—also blue with golden outlines.
-This variant is used on bottles and as the main distinguishing mark of the company.
-So even now, when Germany’s largest brewery has turned into a small regional brand of Anheuser-Busch InBev Corporation, its logo continues to remind of a glorious historical past.
+At the bottom, the word “LÖWENBRÄU” is also written in blue with golden outlines.
+This variant is used on bottles and serves as the company’s main distinguishing mark.
+So even now, when Germany’s largest brewery has turned into a small regional brand of Anheuser-Busch InBev Corporation, its logo continues to remind us of a glorious historical past.

 The proud king of beasts reflects the name Lowenbrau and symbolizes courage, strength, fearlessness, justice, and greatness.
 Such an associative array corresponds to the concept of a beer company.
 The stylization of the coat of arms reinforces the feeling of antiquity and the brand’s rich heritage, which she tries to emphasize with all her might.